aquasarus/Starfield-Interactive-Smart-Slate/README.md

 - Found a problem?
 [Submit your **bug report** here.](https://github.com/aquasarus/Starfield-Interactive-Smart-Slate/issues)

 ## Upcoming Features
-No promises, but here's a list of what I want to work on next:
-- Searching for multiple resources simultaneously.
-- Extending current pictures/notes functionality to planets and moons.
-- The beginning of localization (supporting languages other than English).
-- Integrating the "farmable" attribute of lifeforms into the app.

 Here are some potential features in the distant future:
 - **Cataloging planet/moon traits.** I need to work on obtaining a comprehensive list of traits first.
 - **Cataloging secondary (chance-based) resource drops for fauna.**